Pakistan’s Supreme Court acquitted on Wednesday morning Aasia Noreen, a Christian accused of blasphemy eight years ago.

-On October 8, a special three-member bench headed by Justice Nisar reserved its verdict after hearing the final appeal against the execution of Aasia Bibi.
+On October 8, a special three-member bench headed by Justice Nisar reserved its verdict after hearing the final appeal against the execution of Aasia Noreen.
 The appeal challenged a verdict of the Lahore High Court handed down in 2014 to uphold a trial court’s decision to sentence her to death.

-It was Aasia Bibi’s last chance to appeal her death sentence.
+It was Aasia Noreen’s last chance to appeal her death sentence.
 If the court did not rule in her favour, her only chance was to appeal to the president for clemency.
 The court had said that the media cannot discuss or comment on the matter until its final judgement is issued.

 A case was filed against Aasia by a prayer leader in the village of Katanwala in Nankana Sahib.